H-Spiers-18/final-year-project/README.md

 1. Use `cd ../..` to return to the src folder
 1. Install the iPython kernel so that we can use our virtual environment in Jupyter Notebook using `py -m pip install ipykernel`
 1. Add our virtual environment to the iPython kernel using `ipython kernel install --user --name=.venv`
-1. Finally run your Notebook inside of our virtual environment using `py -m jupyter notebook`
+1. Finally, run your Notebook inside our virtual environment using `py -m jupyter notebook`